slau8/slau8/README.md

 ### Hello! 👋 I'm Shannon Lau, a software engineer and multidisciplinary creator.
 Let's build human-centered experiences, together.

 I'm hyped about ubiquitous technologies with functional design.
-Speech-to-text tools, cameras, headphones, smart devices, electric skateboards, and more — I envision a future where our interactions with computers are subtle; while they're the backbone of some of our daily systems, our focus remains on our lived experience and the grounded reality of interacting with one another.
+Speech-to-text tools, cameras, headphones, fitness trackers, electric skateboards, and more — I’m envisioning a future where these tools feel so intuitive in our daily flow, that they almost fade into the background.
+Our focus remains grounded in the present, on the beauty of our everyday, and in the spaces where we feel truly connected.

-Currently, I'm engineering safer, smarter, and connected streets with [Cavnue](https://www.michiganbusiness.org/reports-data/success-stories/cavnue-cav-corridor/).

 Find more at [shannonlau.com](https://shannonlau.com), or reach out at shanlau@umich.edu.